Roland La Starza: Fights with Marciano

+Later career

+Following the title bout, La Starza was hospitalized for injuries sustained during the fight, and required surgery to treat the damage done to his arms.
+He continued his boxing career but was never the same again.
+He lost his next match in March 1954 to British champion Don Cockell, and went on to lose half of his subsequent eight fights.
+La Starza finally retired after his final fight on May 8, 1961.
+During his over 14 year long career, he fought a total of 446 rounds in 66 professional fights, and won 57 of them with 27 by knockout.

 After his boxing career La Starza appeared on television in a number of stereotypical tough-guy roles.
 His biggest break was a regular role as Pvt.
 Ernie Lucavich on the short-lived World War II series The Gallant Men.
 He also did guest appearances on various shows including 77 Sunset Strip, The Wild Wild West and Perry Mason.
 He appeared in two episodes (13 and 14) of the Batman series of the 1960s, and appeared in movies including Point Blank (1967) and The Outfit (1973).

 He, his wife (Jane) and two children (Amy and Mark) left California to retire at their family's cattle ranch outside of New Smyrna Beach, Florida, in 1972.

 La Starza died on September 30, 2009, in Port Orange, Florida, at the age of 82.